-The School on the main campus is located in the new Health Education Complex housing state-of-the-art educational technology.
+The School on the main campus is located in the Health Education Complex housing state-of-the-art educational technology.
 The Simulation Center assists students to learn in multiple modalities, including human patient simulators.

 The School of Nursing offers a diversity of clinical sites for student experiences.
-The Mary Black Hospital, Spartanburg Regional Medical Center, Greenville Hospital University Medical Center, AnMed Health, and Bon Secours St. Francis Hospital are some of the primary sites used for clinical experiences.
+Spartanburg Regional Health System, Prisma Health Upstate, AnMed Health, and Bon Secours St. Francis Hospital are some of the primary sites used for clinical experiences.
 The School has contracts with more than 60 additional health care agencies in the upstate supporting the variety of clinical learning experiences for all students.